Sh'erit ha-Pletah: Growth of the camps

 The number of refugees in the DP camps continued to grow as displaced Jews who were in Western Europe at war's end were joined by hundreds of thousands of refugees from Eastern Europe.
 Many of these were Polish Jews who had initially been repatriated.
 Nearly 90% of the approximately 200,000 Polish Jews who had survived the war in the Soviet Union chose to return to Poland under the Soviet-Polish repatriation agreements.
 But Jews returning to their erstwhile homes in Poland met with a generally hostile reception from their non-Jewish neighbors.
-Between fall 1944 and summer 1946 as many as 600 Jews were killed in anti-Jewish riots in various towns and cities, including incidents in Cracow, around August 20, 1945; Sosnowiec, on October 25; and Lublin, on November 19.
+Between fall 1944 and summer 1946 as many as 600 Jews were killed in anti-Jewish riots in various towns and cities, including incidents in Kraków, around August 20, 1945; Sosnowiec, on October 25; and Lublin, on November 19.
 Most notable was the pogrom in Kielce on July 4, 1946, in which 42 Jews were killed.
 In the course of 1946 the flight of Jewish refugees from Eastern Europe toward the West amounted to a mass exodus that swelled the ranks of DPs in Germany and Austria, especially in the U.S. Zone.

 Although hundreds of DP camps were in operation between 1945 and 1948, the refugees were mostly segregated, with several camps being dedicated to Jews.
 These camps varied in terms of the conditions afforded to the refugees, how they were managed, and the composition of their population.

 In the American sector, the Jewish community across many camps organized itself rapidly for purposes of representation and advocacy.
 In the British sector, most refugees were concentrated in the Bergen-Belsen displaced persons camp and were under tighter control.